Solid Waste in Victoria: Past, Present, and Future

 The key to becoming more circular is to strengthen the links between the ‘outputs’ and ‘inputs’ to the economy.
 We need to shape inputs through reference to the outputs.
 We need to oblige those who sell products into the economy to have some level of financial or logistical responsibility for their end-of-life management.

-Ideally, we would have a default trigger that places obligations on any product that cannot be readily managed to a standard acceptable to the community standards using existing waste management processes.
+Ideally, we would have a default trigger that places obligations on any product that cannot be readily managed to a standard acceptable to the community through existing waste management processes.
 This would shape design, reduce end-of-life costs for consumers and improve markets for recovered materials.

 But Australia seems to find product stewardship terribly hard.
 I speculate the following reasons: